barentswatch/gmtime/readme.md

 Gmaps - wmstime
 ===============

-Example on how to parse getCapabilities from a WMS server and show on a Google maps page
+Example on how to parse getCapabilities from a WMS server, extract time attribute and show on a Google maps page

 Usage